0xClumzzy/rebound/README.md

 # rebound

-TUI tool to set up Clumzzy's Arch Linux environment on any PC.
+TUI tool to set up 0xClumzZy's Arch Linux environment on any PC.

+## Requirements
+A pc booted up with Arch linux

 ## Features